Do You Create Implementable Strategies for Your Team?

 - Agree Upon Where You Are

-While this seems elementary, we are surprised at the number of leadership teams that do not spend the time to get on the same page about the current assumptions and realities.
+While this seems elementary, we are surprised at the number of leadership teams that do not spend the time to get on the same page about the current assumptions and market realities.
 Without common context from a current state analysis, it is almost impossible to create implementable strategies for your team.

 — Do you have a common understanding of what “Point A” represents?